 The most common mistake beginner hikers make is overdoing it.
 When you start out, stick to shorter trails that don’t have too much climbing.
 A good rule of thumb to stick with is a hike under 5 miles.
 You can work up to longer hikes by adding an extra mile every week or two, depending on how often you are hiking.

 One of the best things about hiking is that it doesn’t require a ton of expensive gear.
 You can probably set out on your first few hikes with stuff you already have.
 A common mistake beginner hikers make is wearing jeans and regular clothes that will chafe and weigh you down if they get wet or sweaty.
 Wear clothes that you would wear when you workout that are made of wicking material.
 Long pants and sleeves are good to ensure your legs don’t get scraped up along the trails, and you can always roll your sleeves up if you get too hot.
+Conversely, don’t just wear the shoes you use for dance class – especially if you want to avoid injury or discomfort.
+If you don’t already have a pair in your possession, get the right footwear that’s specifically made for this outdoor activity.
+Break in your hiking boots beforehand to avoid blisters and soreness during your hike.

 You don’t have to do a ton of research before you set out on a hike, but a little bit of prep goes a long way.
 Some trails require permits, and showing up without one can change your plans for you.
 If you’re not sure whether you need one or not, call the park office to be sure.
 It is also a good idea to check with the park office to be sure the trails are open.